Teen Titans: Original incarnation

 Robin (Dick Grayson), Kid Flash (Wally West) and Aqualad (Garth) team up to defeat a weather-controlling villain known as Mister Twister in The Brave and the Bold #54 (July 1964) by writer Bob Haney and artist Bruno Premiani.
 They appeared under the name "Teen Titans" in The Brave and the Bold #60 (July 1965), joined by Wonder Woman's younger sister Wonder Girl (Donna Troy).
 After being featured in Showcase #59 (December 1965), the Teen Titans were spun off into their own series with Teen Titans #1 by Haney and artist Nick Cardy.

-The series' original premise had the Teen Titans helping teenagers and answering calls.
+The series's original premise had the Teen Titans helping teenagers and answering calls.
 Comics historian Les Daniels noted that Haney "took some ribbing for the writing style that described the Teen Titans as 'the Cool Quartet' or 'the Fab Foursome'.
 The attempt to reach the youth culture then embracing performers like The Beatles and Bob Dylan impressed some observers."
 Green Arrow's sidekick Speedy makes guest appearances before officially joining the team in Teen Titans #19.
 Aqualad takes a leave of absence from the group in the same issue, but makes several later guest appearances, sometimes with girlfriend Aquagirl.
 Neal Adams was called upon to rewrite and redraw a Teen Titans story which had been written by Len Wein and Marv Wolfman.
 The story, titled "Titans Fit the Battle of Jericho!", would have introduced DC's first African American superhero, but was rejected by publisher Carmine Infantino.
 The revised story appeared in Teen Titans #20 (March–April 1969).
 Wolfman and Gil Kane created an origin for Wonder Girl in Teen Titans #22 (July–Aug.
 1969) and introduced her new costume.
 Psychic Lilith Clay and Mal Duncan also join the group.
 Beast Boy of the Doom Patrol makes a guest appearance seeking membership, but was rejected as too young at the time; existing heroes Hawk and Dove, a duo of teenaged superpowered brothers, appear in issue #21; and time-displaced caveman Gnarrk aids the team in two issues.

 The series explored events such as inner-city racial tension and protests against the Vietnam War.
 One storyline beginning in issue #25 (February 1970) saw the Titans deal with the accidental death of a peace activist, leading them to reconsider their methods.
 As a result, the Teen Titans briefly abandoned their identities to work as ordinary civilians, but the effort was quickly abandoned.
 Along the way, Aqualad left the series and the character of Mr. Jupiter, who was Lilith's mentor and employer, was introduced.
 He financially backed the Titans for a brief period.
 The series was canceled with #43 (January–February 1973).